 The question always arises about the use of site visits by members of the Search Committee to the congregation where the candidates are currently serving.
 Many committees have found site visits most helpful and others have found them divisive.
-While cost may be a factor it should not be the only motive in deciding whether or not to visit clergy in their own churches.
+While cost may be a factor, it should not be the only motive in deciding whether or not to visit clergy in their own churches.
+What is done for one candidate must be done for all.